karsevar/db-iii-challenge/queries.md

 ### Display all ProductNames and Quantities placed on order 10251.
 Sort by ProductName.
 Shows 3 records.

-SELECT ProductName, Quantity, OrderID FROM OrderDetails JOIN Products ON OrderDetails.ProductID = Products.ProductID WHERE OrderDetails.OrderID = 10251 ORDER BY Products.ProductName;
+SELECT ProductName, Quantity FROM OrderDetails JOIN Products ON OrderDetails.ProductID = Products.ProductID WHERE OrderDetails.OrderID = 10251 ORDER BY Products.ProductName;

 ### Display the OrderID, CustomerName and the employee's LastName for every order.
 All columns should be labeled clearly.
 Displays 196 records.

-SELECT OrderID, CustomerName, LastName FROM Orders JOIN Customers ON Orders.CustomerID = Customers.CustomerID JOIN Employees ON Orders.EmployeeID = Employees.EmployeeID;
+SELECT OrderID as [Order ID], CustomerName as [Customer Name], LastName as [Employee Last Name] FROM Orders JOIN Customers ON Orders.CustomerID = Customers.CustomerID JOIN Employees ON Orders.EmployeeID = Employees.EmployeeID;

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.